Semiparametric bivariate extreme-value copulas: Introduction

-Perhaps the most widespread non-parametric method is due to~\citeauthor{Caperaa1997}~\cite{Caperaa1997}, from which it borrows its name CFG.
-They observe that given a random sample $\{(U_i, V_i)\}_{i = 1}^n$ from an EVC with Pickands function $A$, the transformation $Z_i = \log U_i / \log (U_i V_i)$ is distributed according to
+Perhaps the most widespread nonparametric method is due to~\citeauthor{Caperaa1997}~\cite{Caperaa1997}, from which it borrows its name CFG.
+They observe that, given a random sample $\{(U_i, V_i)\}_{i = 1}^n$ from an \gls{evc} with \gls{pf} $A$, the transformation $Z_i = \log U_i / \log (U_i V_i)$ is distributed according to the \gls{cdf}